-Gastronomic tourism defined as the primary motivation for tourists to travel a destination due to the gastronomy in the regions which involve product sampling, experience in food preparation or cookery courses, and buying food related products.
+Gastronomic tourism defined as the primary motivation for Gastronomic tourists to travel a destination due to the gastronomy in the regions which involve product sampling, experience in food preparation or cookery courses, and buying food related products.

-Moderators

-The moderators which will affect the perceived food image of Sabah gastronomic products are consisted of demographic factors which include age, gender and nationality.
+Moderators The moderators which will affect the perceived food image of factors which include age, gender and nationality.